wing5wong/artisan-whs-static/source/_events/2024-05-26_market-day-promotion.md

 title: Market Day Promotion
 date: 2024-06-04T20:37:27.833Z
 ---
-Market Day will be held on 5 June.
+Market Day will be held on Wednesday 5 June.

 Year 11 Business Studies students will be selling burgers and hot chocolate - with some of the profit going to charity.